uqcyber/NodeJSFuzzing/README.md

 It also uses docker-compose -> similar to NodeGoat.
 Note that this also use docker volumes.
 When tested on Oracle Linux Server 7.9, there is a permission error because of selinux enabled.
 Overcome by adding `:z` flag after each volume in `docker-compoes.yml`

 Solution taken from [stackoverflow](https://stackoverflow.com/questions/44139279/docker-mounting-volume-with-permission-denied)

+Get the existing image [here](docker pull docker.pkg.github.com/skyworld42/nodejsfuzzing/apostrophe_boilerplate:v1) Can use the docker-compose file in this repo to run it

+Note: code coverage plugin is not available in mongo-exress and apostrophe boilerplate at the moment.